Sally Taylor-Isherwood

-Sally-Joy Taylor-Isherwood (born March 23, 1990 in Toronto, Ontario, Canada) is a Canadian actress.
+Sally-Joy Taylor-Isherwood (born March 23, 1990) is a Canadian actress.

 Private life

 Taylor-Isherwood is the younger sister of actress Emma Taylor-Isherwood.
 She has graduated from Canterbury High School, with a focus in the dramatic arts.
 Taylor-Isherwood has dual Canadian and British citizenship, and is fluent in both English and French.

 Career

 She began her acting career at the age of 8 in the television show Revenge of the Land.
 The same year she acted alongside her sister Emma in Who Gets the House?.

 One of her best known roles is as the final voice of Emily in Arthur after the departure of Vanessa Lengies until the end of the series in 2022.

 She also did several voices on For Better or For Worse and voices Alice in Upstairs, Downstairs Bears, Clementine and Melanie in Caillou and Tori in Just Jamie.

 She is currently represented by the Agence Claire Boivin Agency.